yaron8/telemetry-infra/README.md

   - **Smart timestamping**: Tracks last update time in Redis for efficient incremental queries

 ### Data Storage & Retrieval
 - **Redis Backend**: Utilizes Redis as the primary data store for metrics, chosen specifically to enable stateless microservices architecture.
 By externalizing all state to Redis, the services can scale horizontally across multiple instances without coordination.
-Provides low-latency access with efficient key-value operations, and implements Redis pipelining to reduce round-trips and batch fetch operations for optimal performance.
+Redis serves as the single source of truth for all metrics data, providing low-latency access with efficient key-value operations, and implements Redis pipelining to reduce round-trips and batch fetch operations for optimal performance.

 ### Reliability & Quality Assurance
 - **GitHub CI/CD**: Fully functional GitHub Actions workflow that automates quality checks on every push and pull request, including: